janrain/jump.android/Docs/Jump_Integration_Guide.md

 ### Traditional Sign-In and Social Sign-In

-The Capture part of the SDK supports both social sign-in via Engage (e.g. Facebook) as well as traditional sign-in (i.e. username and password or email and password sign-in.)
+The Capture libraries supports both social sign-in via Engage (e.g. Facebook) as well as traditional sign-in (i.e. username and password or email and password sign-in.)
 There are three main ways to start
 sign-in: